david-cao/gRPCBenchmarks/README.md

 Observed Results
 ----------------
+Below are the results from our own benchmarks.
 All benchmarks were run on a Nexus 7 tablet running Android 4.4.4.

 ### Protobuf vs. JSON
 The below show how quickly protobuf can serialize/deserialize a messasge of a specific size.
 The last two compare JSON and gzipped JSON's performance to protobuf's.